-Dean: Dr. Rachel Abbott

-Professors: Dr. Rachel L. Abbott

-Lecturer: Jason Cribbs

-Instructor: Shannon Greene, Josh McDonald
+Dean: Dr. Rachel Abbott Professors: Dr. Rachel L. Abbott Lecturer: Jason Cribbs Instructor: Shannon Greene, Josh McDonald

 The purpose of the Health and Physical Education curriculum is to prepare majors for careers in teaching students at the preschool level through the secondary level and for coaching positions at the middle and secondary level.
-Completion of degree requirements and successful completion of the GACE Exam lead tocertification by the Georgia Professional Standards Commission.
+Completion of degree requirements and successful completion of the GACE Exam lead to certification by the Georgia Professional Standards Commission.

 Required Teaching Field Courses: Teaching field requirements are established by the academic departments and the School of Education.
-A grade of C or higher is required in each course applied to a teaching field, andan institution grade point average of 2.75 is required for both Student Teaching and graduation.
-All teachingfield courses in addition to required General Core Curriculum courses, Certification Core courses, and the professional sequence courses must be completed prior to Student Teaching.
-Specific requirements for English, history, mathematics, and music can be found in Arts and Sciences departmental information.
+A grade of C or higher is required in each course applied to a teaching field, and an institution grade point average of 2.5 is required for both Student Teaching and graduation.
+All teaching field courses in addition to required General Core Curriculum courses, Certification Core courses, and the professional sequence courses must be completed prior to Student Teaching.